ElectrifyPro/calcbot-docs/README.md

 ### CalcBot gives an incorrect answer for a command.

 That also isn't a question, but what??
-Report it with `c-featurerequest / c-anonfeaturerequest`, fast!
+Report it with `c-report / c-anonreport`, fast!

 ### Do you actually implement users' feature requests?